rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - In what ways might gene-editing be regulated, if available and/or widely used?
 - What are the failure modes for human gene-editing, and how should their severity and likelihood be evaluated?

-We can also ask what the factors involved with these things are.
-In my mind, one major factors are people's attitudes towards gene-editing.
-While I don't have relative p
+There are many more questions I could ask here.
+I suspect one major factor affecting the outcomes of all these questions is people's attitudes towards human gene-editing.
+While it seems difficult to gauge how much sway the public, bioethicists, and genetics researchers have on how gene-editing is used, it is, at the end of it, human decision-making and the beliefs that guide those decisions that determine whether humans are gene-edited.
+The following questions

-- How much does public opinion affect these things?
+- What influence does the [public, bioethicists, genetics researchers] have on gene-editing research?
-- What are the public misperceptions of gene-editing?
+- What are the public's misperceptions of gene-editing?
-- How much does the opinions of those with genetics training affect these things?
+- What biases are present in recording the public's attitudes towards gene-editing?[^opinions]

 In my mind, the main objective in investigating and forecasting people's attitudes towards human gene-editing is an attempt to understand how humanity is currently reacting to the potential of altering humans using the transformative technology of gene-editing.
 Should contemporaneous gene-editing practices come to be performed on humans en-masse, it seems likely that much suffering could be averted in the